1845ajy/nostr-jampsV4/README.md

 ## Before you start

-This project invoves understanding of the nostr protocol, docker, websockets, port binding in docker and bash
+This project requires the understanding of the nostr protocol, docker, websockets, port binding in docker and bash

 Things you need to have installed in the machine